reshayganfar/CS573-DataViz_Project/README.md

 ## Schedule of Deliverables
 Below is the list of tasks that I will complete for this project:
-* Clean and format data for final deliverable
+* Clean and format data for final deliverable - 10/14/20
-* Create base scatter plot using single year of data:
+* Create base scatter plot using single year of data - 10/21/20
-- Add x- and y-axis menus
+- Add x- and y-axis menus - 10/21/20
-- Add color menu
+- Add color menu - 10/21/20
-- Add tooltip displaying country name and x- & y-axis values
+- Add tooltip displaying country name and x- & y-axis values - 10/28/20
-* Add slider to allow user to adjust the year of data being used
+* Add slider to allow user to adjust the year of data being used - 11/04/20

 ## Open Questions